-In 1874 the Ilkeston Colliery Company was formed from the Oakwell Colliery Company and developed the Oakwell Colliery site in Derby Road, opposite to the house of Kester Harrison – as was !
+In 1874 the Ilkeston Colliery Company was formed from the Oakwell Colliery Company and further developed the Oakwell Colliery site, opposite to the house of Kester Harrison – as was !

 At the end of February 1874 the Belper pit and a new Oakwell pit were opened on the land of Lord Belper when his lordship’s youngest son turned the first sod.